antoinePutmans/antoinePutmans/README.md

 I am a soon to be graduated computer science student from **[Haute Ecole De Vinci](https://www.vinci.be/fr/formations/informatique-de-gestion)**
 <br />

-I am passionate about coding and hacking and combine both disciplines in order to make security a big part of my developpement journey
+I am passionate about coding and hacking and combine both disciplines in order to make security a big part of my development journey

 I'm currently based in **[Brussels, Belgium.](https://www.google.com/maps/place/Brussels/@50.8552114,4.3053777,12z/data=!3m1!4b1!4m5!3m4!1s0x47c3a4ed73c76867:0xc18b3a66787302a7!8m2!3d50.8476407!4d4.3571734)**